Opacha-mda – Ivan Yakovliev

 Everything Ivan puts out is on point.
 Super simple gameplay usually but built in a way where every decision compounds.
 Canbe difficult but once you learn the what you did wrong every level can be defeated.
 Seriously check out this developers games he is a hidden gem in the app store game section.

 Having a lot of fun with the game.
 It would be super cool to add some summary graphs after a game of how many units you/ai have, nodes captured, etc. One thing thats annoying is the giant map size doesnt show the number of units being sent, so its hard to gauge things sometimes.
 But thats a small detail.
 Loving the game.
 Edit: Just finished completing all of the campaign levels.
 Was a lot of fun!
-Thanks for the great game!
+Thanks for the great game.

 The game needs a feature to auto-send your units from other planets to the front Edit-figured out how to do it.
 Maybe we accidently clicked through a tutorial or maybe it wasnt mentioned.